A son's diagnosis prompts a mom to consider if she's autistic too

 I first wrote here in 2012 after my toddler suffered seizures and severe brain inflammation at age two.
 He was then diagnosed with autism at age three.
 Today my son is 15.
 It's been quite a journey along our unexpected path of disability.
 What I didn't anticipate was that learning about his diagnosis would lead me to wonder about whether I was also neurodivergent.

 Looking back, I always felt different from all of my friends.
 I was the pickiest eater.
 I was the only one terrified of animals: I would cry if a house pet wasn't locked in another room when I was visiting.
-I also absolutely loved school and was the always the teacher's pet.
+I also absolutely loved school and was always the teacher's pet.
 My kindergarten and Grade 3 teachers independently told my mother that I would be the first female prime minister.

 I was also very particular about what and how I'd play with my brother and my friends.
 I had countless collections that were meticulously organized.

-I was the only person I knew who a list of America's Top 10 every week in the 1980s, and who would get distressed if I missed a week of America's Top 40 on the radio.
+I was the only person I knew who made a list of America's Top 10 every week in the 1980s, and who would get distressed if I missed a week of America's Top 40 on the radio.
 I was the only one who would call the radio station to ask what song was being played if they didn't announce it, because I needed to know the band and song name for everything I listened to.
 I was the only one who mailed to request a club membership card to such things as Detroit Radio's Midnight Funk Association hosted by the Electrifying Mojo.
 Almost 24-7, I hear and sing songs in my head, and my memories are always visual.

 Among my friends, I was the only one who answered sticker collection magazine pen pal requests and became pen pals with other teen girls around North America.
 I even went out of my way to visit a couple of them on different school trips or family vacations!
 I was the only one who started clubs for my friends, making membership cards and providing tokens of membership: It was crystals from my parents' old chandelier for our crystal club, and new nicknames for our valley girl club in the early 1980s.
 I was the only one who made music videos of my friends and I dancing to steps I choreographed to my favourite songs by Cyndi Lauper or Newcleus.